LunaRossie/project2hero/README.md

 Create a full stack Web Application with the following topics featured:

 [x] Routes for retrieving and adding new data
-[x] Folder structure that meest the MVC paradigm
+[x] Folder structure that meets the MVC paradigm
 [x] Use a Mysql database with a Sequelize ORM
 [x] Deployed using Heroku
 [x] Migration strategy using seeds and schema files